"I was put on earth to aid in the celebration of the entire human race."

 Eights are people of vision and action.
 They can take what looks like a useless, broken-down shell of a building and turn it into a beautiful home or office or hospital.
 Likewise, they see possibilities in people, and they like to offer incentives and challenges to bring out people's strengths.
 Eights agree with the saying "Give a person a fish and they eat for a day.
 But teach them how to fish, and they can feed themselves for life."
 Eights know this is true because they have often taught themselves "how to fish."
 They are self-starters and enjoy constructive activity—building up themselves, others, and their world...

-In 2014, Dr. Mashego founded Dr. Shana Mashego & The Sacred Ensemble, A Christian Hymn Preservation Ensemble where she serves as Soprano, Visionary, and Artistic Director.
-Dr. Mashego handles all aspects of organizational management, budgeting, and fundraising activities for the organization.
-The ensemble includes Soprano & Piano Quintet, and together they enjoy a variety of recording opportunities including the completion of three album recordings as part of a seven-volume hymn preservation project, and performances on a wide range of stages.
+In 2014, Dr. Mashego founded Dr. Shana Mashego & The Sacred Ensemble, A Christian Hymn Preservation Ensemble where she serves as Soprano and Visionary.
+The Ensemble includes Soprano & Piano Quintet, and together they enjoy a variety of recording opportunities including the completion of three album recordings as part of a seven-volume hymn and spirituals preservation project, and performances on a wide range of stages.

 As a private voice instructor, Shana believes that the vocal instrument is one of the strongest and most delicate of musical instruments.
-She is a strong proponent of vocal health and ensures that every student she encounters is equipped with a thorough knowledge of the vocal anatomy and the unique physics of the vocal instrument by employing the use of pedagogy, heutagogy, and andragogy in order to maintain modern, efficient classroom and vocal studio teaching practices.
+She is a strong proponent of vocal health and ensures that every student she encounters is equipped with a thorough knowledge of the vocal anatomy and the unique physics of the vocal instrument.
 Dr. Mashego is also an expert on the preservation and performance practice of the Negro Spiritual.

-As a lifelong learner, Dr. Mashego recently completed a US Public Policy Certificate Program with Harvard University through Harvard's Online Initiative, HarvardX.
-Her plans to continue to study the complex system of American Social Policy is a testament to Dr. Mashego's allegiance to the continual research of the African American.
+Her ongoing study of the complex system of American Social Policy and the vast musical contributions of the African American musician is a testament to Dr. Mashego's allegiance to the continual research of the African American.
 Dr. Shana Mashego's hope is to continue to live a life filled with music, teaching, research, and the work of diversity and inclusion.

 Dr. Shana Mashego & The Sacred Ensemble, The Hymn Project, A Seven Volume Set of Internationally Celebrated Hymns set for Piano Quintet, String Quartet, Wind Ensemble, Organ, Harp & Soprano.
 Produced by Sacred Records, Vol. 1 2015, Vols.
 2 & 3 2016.